humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-06-16-computer-science-in-javascript-binary-search-tree-part-2.md

 ---
 In my [previous post][1], I walked through the creation of a simple binary search tree in JavaScript.
 That post discussed adding nodes into the tree and traversing the tree to location and extra information.
 The one major piece missing to the discussion was removing of nodes from a binary search tree.
 Removing nodes from a binary search tree can be complex because the tree must remain balanced, with all values on the left being less than all the values on the right.

-When removing a node, you&#8217;ll need to determine if it&#8217;s the root node.
+When removing a node, you'll need to determine if it's the root node.
 Root nodes are handled similarly to others with the obvious exception that the root node will need to be set to a different value at the end.
 To make things easy, this will be considered a special case in the JavaScript code.

 The first step to removing a node is to determine whether or not the node actually exists: